 I examined these Vexus aluminum models closely and can say that the design is impressive.
 You can tell these people fish and know what bass anglers want.

-This model has a pad hull as well.
-Because of the design, this aluminum boat has a high performance hull, similar to a fiberglass boat, and offers anglers similar handling.
+This model has a padded hull as well.
+Because of the design, this aluminum boat has a high-performance hull, similar to a fiberglass boat, and offers anglers similar handling.